- 1. Use Double-Optin

 Many email automation tools make it easy to implement this simple measure using dynamic fields.

-All you need to do is add the name field to your messages, and the system will automatically use the name your subscriber entered when opting into your campaigns.
+Add the name field to your messages, and the system will automatically use the name your subscriber entered when opting into your campaigns.

 3. Spend Time Writing Your Headlines